vercel/next.js/examples/with-cookie-auth-fauna/README.md

 ### Run locally

-First, you'll need to create an account on [Fauna](https://fauna.com/), then you'll be able to create a database and add the following:
+First, you'll need to create an account on [Fauna](https://fauna.com/), then follow these steps:

-- `User` Collection
-- `users_by_email` index
-- server key

-For more information on how to do this, please refer to the [User Authentication Tutorial in Fauna](https://app.fauna.com/tutorials/authentication), or follow the steps below:

-1. In the FaunaDB Console, click "New Database".
-Name it whatever you like and click save.
+1. In the [FaunaDB Console](https://dashboard.fauna.com/), click "New Database".
+Name it whatever you like and click "Save".
-2. Click "New Collection", name it `User`, leave "Create collection index" checked, and save.
+2. Click "New Collection", name it `User`, leave "Create collection index" checked, and click "Save".
 3. Now go to "Indexes" in the left sidebar, and click "New Index".
 Select the `User` collection, call it `users_by_email`, and in the "terms" field type `data.email`.
-Select the "Unique" checkbox and click save.
+Select the "Unique" checkbox and click "Save".
 This will create an index that allows looking up users by their email, which we will use to log a user in.
-4. Next, go to "Security" in the sidebar, and create key with the `Server` role and call it `server-key`.
+4. Next, go to "Security" in the sidebar, then click "New Key".
+Create a new key with the `Server` role, call it `server-key`, and click "Save".
 Your key's secret will be displayed, copy that value and paste it as the value for `FAUNA_SERVER_KEY` in the `.env` file at the project root.
 Keep this key safely as it has privileged access to your database.

+> For more information, read the [User Authentication Tutorial in Fauna](https://app.fauna.com/tutorials/authentication).

+> **Add `.env` to `.gitignore`**, files with secrets should never be in the cloud, we have it here for the sake of the example.

 Now, install it and run: